What Counts as Income for Mortgage Lenders?

 For many City professionals — particularly in private equity, technology, and investment banking — the income types that make up the largest share of total compensation are precisely the ones mainstream lenders handle least well.

 Carried interest is excluded by virtually all mainstream lenders.
 The assessment model used for employed and self-employed income simply doesn't accommodate distributions that are irregular, deferred, and contingent on fund performance.
-A PE professional with base salary of £150k and carry distributions of £500k in a good year will typically be assessed by mainstream lenders on the £150k alone.
+A private equity (PE) professional with base salary of £150k and carry distributions of £500k in a good year will typically be assessed by mainstream lenders on the £150k alone.
 Private banks are the practical route for clients in this position.

 LLP and partnership income: why self-employed treatment applies even to senior partners